Explaining the Diagnosis

 - While you do not have to use tools like children books or dolls, you should find other resources that might influence them to venture off and research information on their own.

 - With this in mind, make sure you share with them that there are risks in using the internet on serious topics like cancer.
-Make sure you tell them that not everything they read online is true and to come to you with any questions or concerns.
+Make sure you tell them that not everything they read online is correct and to come to you with any questions or concerns.

 - Be able to respect your teen’s privacy.
 Often teens feel the need to seek out other family members for questions and advice because they don’t want to hurt the feelings of their loved ones.
 Give your teen the option to talk to you when he/she pleases and don’t force any discussion.

-- Sensitivity and consistency are key to success.
+- Sensitivity and consistency are crucial to success.
 When initially talking about the diagnosis show your teen that you are sensitive to their feelings and that they can always talk to you when they need to.

 Talking to Adult Children (Ages 20 and Up)